Search

 Album Review: The Menzingers – On The Impossible Past

-If there is one thing Philadelphia’s The Menzingers know about, it’s writing honest punk rock songs and their Epitaph debut; ‘On The Impossible Past’is no different.
+If there is one thing Philadelphia’s The Menzingers know about, it’s writing honest punk rock songs and their Epitaph debut; ‘On The Impossible Past ’ is no different.
 It’s a record that is filled with self-reflective lyrics and nostalgia delivered with an Americana tone.

-From the plucky ‘Burn After Writing’ to the rousing cries of “I will fuck this up” on ‘The Obituaries’ to the introspective, laid back approach on ‘Sculptors And Vandals,’ the bands relentless confidence and energy remains intact.
+From the plucky ‘Burn After Writing’ to the rousing cries of “I will fuck this up” on ‘The Obituaries’ to the introspective, laid-back approach on ‘Sculptors And Vandals,’ the band’s relentless confidence and energy remains intact.

-The title track itself is an intriguing affair, light, laid back guitars softly drift along serving as a background to Barnett’s nostalgic tale of “having nice things” before bursting into life with well-paced drums and striking guitars making the track (slightly) echoing The Gaslight Anthem.
+The title track itself is an intriguing affair, light, laid-back guitars softly drift along serving as a background to Barnett’s nostalgic tale of “having nice things” before bursting into life with well-paced drums and striking guitars making the track (slightly) echoing The Gaslight Anthem.

-Even though there are moments where it seems like The Menzingers lack their own identiy; throughout comparisons can be made to the likes of Alkaline Trio, Weezer, The Swellers, and The Pixies, The Menzingers certainly make their mark and form their own identity.
+Even though there are moments where it seems like The Menzingers lack their own identity; throughout comparisons can be made to the likes of Alkaline Trio, Weezer, The Swellers, and The Pixies, The Menzingers certainly make their mark and form their own identity.

 5/5